Go to our other sites

 Where are the teaching and learning materials?

-All of the content, tasks and Challenges will be available on our Online Learning Area from early 2018 onwards.
+All of the content including Curriculum Frameworks and Teacher Guides will be on our Cambridge Primary support site from early 2018 onwards.

 Is training for teachers available?

-Training to support teaching of Cambridge Primary Global Perspectives will be available from March 2018 onwards.
+Face to face training to support teaching of Cambridge Primary Global Perspectives will be available from March 2018 onwards.
+Online training will be available from June 2018 onwards.
 See our Events and training calendar.

 How can we start to teach the programme?